nitad54448/yappari-5-1/README.md

     average
 will calculate the mean of Zr and Zi for the selected datasets.
 This function has a sense if it is applied to datasets measured at the same frequencies.
-You can also search the best Tikhonov parameter for DRT calculations.
-The command :

-For a default range search (10E-4 to 10E-1) you can use the __Action/DRT search__ or directly in Advanced command

-    drt_search

-If you want to see all DRT data and save them, you can use

 ## About
 Brief help listing the version of the program, this is also the landing page of the program.